 There is no requirement for applicants to be a resident of the City of Maribyrnong however connection to the local community is viewed positively.
 Any future performances following a residency are required to acknowledge the creative development opportunity offered by Arts and Culture Maribyrnong.

-Creative Development Residencies 2019
+Creative Development Program Recipients 2019

 The following Creative Development Residencies have been awarded for 2019.
-Applications for the 2020 Creative Development Program are scheduled to open in September 2019.

 - She Said Theatre - to research and develop a new theatre work titled ‘Our Parents’, created by Seanna van Helten and Penny Harpham.

 - Kissing Booth Productions - to develop a performance text titled 'Leopard Print Loincloth', written by Jake Stewart and directed by Dominic Weintraub.